Updated on 2024-12-09 GMT+08:00

 Request traffic: from VPC 1 to VPC 4

-1. The route table of VPC 1 has routes with the next hop set to the enterprise router to forward traffic from VPC 1 to the enterprise router.
+1. In the route table of VPC 1, there is a route with the next hop set to the enterprise router to forward traffic from VPC 1 to the enterprise router.

 2. VPC 1 is associated with route table 1 of the enterprise router.
-The route table 1 of the enterprise router has a route with the next hop set to VPC 4 attachment to forward traffic from the enterprise router to VPC 4.
+This route table has a route with the next hop set to VPC 4 attachment to forward traffic from the enterprise router to VPC 4.

 Response traffic: from VPC 4 to VPC 1

-1. The route table of VPC 4 has routes with the next hop set to the enterprise router to forward traffic from VPC 4 to the enterprise router.
+1. In the route table of VPC 4, there is a route with the next hop set to the enterprise router to forward traffic from VPC 4 to the enterprise router.

 2. VPC 4 is associated with route table 2 of the enterprise router.
-The route table 2 of the enterprise router has a route with the next hop set to VPC 1 attachment to forward traffic from the enterprise router to VPC 1.
+This route table has a route with the next hop set to VPC 1 attachment to forward traffic from the enterprise router to VPC 1.

 Table 2 Description of network planning for isolating VPCs in the same region